-Once you have a package ready for shipment, you’ve done most of the hard work – you updated inventory to reflect the purchase, you created pick lists, packing slips and labels (or a software did this for you), and now you’re ready for the item to go on its merry way.
+Once you have a package ready for shipment, you’ve done most of the hard work – you updated inventory to reflect the purchase, you created pick lists, packing slips and labels (or an ecommerce shipping software did this for you), and now you’re ready for the item to go on its merry way.

 Sometimes though, the process is a little less ‘merry’ and a bit crummier.
 Packages can get lost and damaged en route, or buyers can have high expectations of delivery time-frames that aren’t met.
 All the while, the package has been out of your hands, and thereby out of your control.
 Even though you aren’t the one who accidentally drops a package from a delivery truck and damages it, marketplaces will still hold you liable.
 It may not feel fair – but that’s the business of selling online.
 You have to take the bad with the (much bigger) good.
 Fortunately, there are a couple of actions you can take to hedge your bets and prevent any painful and unnecessary outcomes that can damage your seller rating, sales and reputation.